tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

 The body of the request contains the skillset definition, consisting of one or more fully specified skills, as well as optional name and description parameters.

+Skills are either standalone or chained together through input-output associations, where the output of one transform becomes input to another.

+A skillset must have at least one skill.
+There is no theoretical limit on maximum number of skills, but three to five is a common configuration.

 The syntax for structuring the request payload is as follows.
 A sample request is provided later in this article and also in [How to define a skillset](https://docs.microsoft.com/azure/search/cognitive-search-defining-skillset).

 ```